Esperlos/java-spring-rest-mysql-boilerplate/README.md

 - [ ] Add security concepts
 - [ ] Using a suitable java strategy pattern and foldering
 - [ ] An easy to maintain routing system
+- [ ] Add easy to use react.js integeration